 Of course, with Apple being so focused on user privacy, it'd be out of character not to mention it in the letter.
 Kenner notes that an individual's privacy should not be compromised by the sharing of data, and that regulators "address privacy challenges associated with the collection, use, and sharing of automated vehicle data".

 Following Apple's letter to the NHTSA in late 2016, Apple has been awarded a permit that'll let the company test autonomous vehicles on public roads in California.

-According to the Wall Street Journal, the permit lets Apple retrofit three 2015 Lexus SUVs with all the technology required for autonomous driving.
+According to the Wall Street Journal in April 2017, the permit lets Apple retrofit three 2015 Lexus SUVs with all the technology required for autonomous driving.
 The permit also allows for six people to sit in the cars during testing and can take over driving if/when necessary.